Mitt Romney: 2021 U.S. Capitol attack

 We gather today due to a selfish man's injured pride and the outrage of his supporters whom he has deliberately misinformed for the past two months and stirred to action this very morning ...
 Those who choose to continue to support his dangerous gambit by objecting to the results of a legitimate, democratic election will forever be seen as being complicit in an unprecedented attack against our democracy ...
 They will be remembered for their role in this shameful episode in American history.
 That will be their legacy…The best way we can show respect for the voters who are upset is by telling them the truth!
 That is the burden, and the duty, of leadership.
 The truth is that President-elect Biden won the election.
 President Trump lost.
 I've had that experience myself.
 It's no fun.

 On February 10, 2021, new video was released during Trump's second impeachment trial that showed capitol police officer Eugene Goodman saving Romney from running into the Capitol rioters.
-During a break in the hearing, Romney said, "It was very troubling seeing the great violence the capitol police were subjected to.
-It tears at your heart and brings tears to your eyes.
-It was overwhelmingly distressing and emotional."
+During a break in the hearing, Romney said, "It was very troubling seeing the great violence the capitol police were subjected to."
 Romney also said he didn't know how close he was and didn't know it had been Goodman who diverted him away from the rioters, but that he looked forward to thanking Goodman.

 On May 27, 2021, along with five other Republicans and all present Democrats, Romney voted to establish a bipartisan commission to investigate the January 6 attack.
 The vote failed for lack of 60 required "yes" votes.